Vallco Shopping Mall: Current ownership

 In May 2017, Sand Hill began implementing the closure of vacant areas, with seven new interior walls erected and a fenced-off section in front of the former Macy's.
 On March 7, 2018, Sand Hill and AMC Theatres announced that the movie theater would close on March 22, 2018 – making the 16-screen megaplex's lifespan less than 11 years.

-In March 2018, Sand Hill proposed a revised mixed-use development plan with an increase from 800 to 2,402 residential units, and still including a roof-top park.
+In March 2018, Sand Hill proposed a revised mixed-use development plan with an increase from 800 to 2,402 residential units, and still including a rooftop park.
 The company submitted an application under SB 35, a 2017 California law that seeks to mitigate the state's housing crisis by eliminating the requirement for local approval of certain kinds of developments that include housing.
 This proposal has been approved by the city.

 Advisory plans being developed by members of the community through a charrette would include 2,400 residential units and more retail space than Sand Hill's plan.

 On December 1, 2018, Dynasty Seafood Restaurant closed.
 Bay Club closed its doors in July 2019, leaving the entirety of the mall west of Wolfe Road (as well as the bridge over the road) vacant; all the remaining tenants occupy the smaller eastern portion of the mall.

 Demolition

 On October 11, 2018, Sand Hill initiated demolition of one parking garage of the mall, followed by demolition of the mall itself in six to nine months' time.
 In August 2019 (ten months after the start of demolition), Sand Hill demolished the other parking garage under the scope of the original permit (adjacent to the site of the first parking garage), and after receiving a new permit, began demolition of the majority of the mall west of Wolfe Road on August 12.
 On March 27, 2020, Sand Hill announced that demolition of the bridge over Wolfe Road would commence on March 30.
 Wolfe Road under the bridge was closed, with traffic detoured onto the mall's Perimeter Road.
 Due to reduced traffic caused by the COVID-19 pandemic, the demolition had minimal impact on local businesses.
-The demolition of the bridge was completed on April 8.
+The demolition of the bridge was completed on April 8, 2020.

 Permitting progress

 On September 16, 2021, AB1174 was signed into law, which gives projects (like Vallco) using the special approval of SB35 more time to start construction to compensate for delays caused by lawsuits.

+A new version of the project to redevelop the property was submitted in 2023 and finally approved in early 2024.
+It intends to have more housing, along with some office and retail, and could start construction later in 2024.